asayers/redux/README.md

 ### How it works: Rule selection

 Same as redo.
-You can inspect this with `redux whichdo`.
+You can inspect this with `redux --whichdo`.

 ### How it works: Recording a trace